Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 So autofocus isn’t that big of a deal to me because I can just manually focus.

-The only other thing that I can think about that is a downside to this lens is the weight.
+The only other thing that I can think about that downside to this lens is the weight.

 It does get kind of heavy in hand and makes your shoulder tired.

 But in terms of Vlogging, the 16-millimeter focal length is pretty good.
 It’s very wide.
 It’s wide enough for vlogging.